|Financial Strength Rating||A|

-What is the financial strength rating of Selective Umbrella Insurance?
+What is the financial strength rating of Selective umbrella insurance?

-The financial strength rating of an insurance company scores its ability to pay contracts and policies.
+The financial strength rating of an insurance company scores its ability to pay contracts and umbrella insurance policies.
 Each agency has its own standards and rating scale and a company's rating can change any day.
 It's a good idea to check the financial rating of an insurance company before you purchase a policy.
 There are five main rating agencies.
 SuperMoney's financial strength rating is based, among other factors, on the average score from available ratings.

-Selective Umbrella Insurance scores an A or excellent financial strength rating, which is SuperMoney's second highest available score.
+Selective umbrella insurance scores an A or excellent financial strength rating, which is SuperMoney's second highest available score.

-How to apply for Selective Umbrella Insurance?
+How to apply for Selective Insurance umbrella insurance?

 - Visit the Selective Insurance website.